karkranikhil/graphql-car-demo/readme.md

       }

 ## Schemas and Types
-* Schema also referred as Type Definitions (type defs)and
+* Schema also referred as Type Definitions (type defs)
 * Specifies the available data for reading/writing

 ### It has a mandatory Query type that defines what to query for.